wighawag/hardhat-deploy/README.md

 // so that they just need to import this file
 // we add here the extension we need, so that they are available in the deploy scripts
 // extensions are simply function that accept as their first argument the Environment
-// by passing them to the setup function (see below) you get to access them trhough the environment object with type-safety import * as deployExtensions from '@rocketh/deploy'; // this one provide a deploy function import * as readExecuteFunctions from '@rocketh/read-execute'; // this one provide read,execute functions const extensions = {...deployExtensions, ...readExecuteExtensions};
+// by passing them to the setup function (see below) you get to access them through the environment object with type-safety import * as deployExtensions from '@rocketh/deploy'; // this one provide a deploy function import * as readExecuteFunctions from '@rocketh/read-execute'; // this one provide read,execute functions const extensions = {...deployExtensions, ...readExecuteExtensions};